 - The assessment of urine and blood loss must be monitored every hour especially on the first 24 hours of the procedure.
 Normal findings may include red-tinged urine to pink within 24 hours.

-- Use normal saline solution for irrigation.
+- Use the normal saline solution for irrigation.
 Cold saline solution is used for the first 24 hours until the bleeding is controlled.

 - Assess for the proper placement of the bladder irrigation.
-Ideally the height of the irrigation bags can be between 2 to 3 feet above the bladder.
+Ideally, the height of the irrigation bags can be between 2 to 3 feet above the bladder.

 - Note the following signs of the TURP syndrome: hypertension, full and bounding pulses, confusion, agitation, temporary blindness.